We took a spin down to beautiful County Kerry for the inaugural Grow Remote Conference in Tralee last week.

 For coastal beach bums like us that sounds crazy, but true.

 Or those that cope with certain burdens that sometimes make being in an office an unnecessary extra challenge.
-But that are excellent employees and productive people.
+But they are excellent employees and productive people.

 Those that find themselves needing to rebuild their lives.
-The burned out.
+They burned out.
 That’ve had to up sticks and rebuild elsewhere.

 But this bunch of crazies are obviously talented.
 Because tonnes of companies are looking to snap them up because of their abilities and productivity.

 Oh.
-And perfectly sane, ‘normal’ people can remote work too.
+And perfectly sane, ‘normal’ people can remotely work too.

-3. Remote workers are [mostly] not millennials.
-Along with the point above – and according to data presented in Tralee – it seems the most successful and in demand remote workers are middle aged and experienced.
+Along with the point above – and according to data presented in Tralee – it seems the most successful and in-demand remote workers are middle-aged and experienced.